evangboucher/DynaDoc/api.md

 ### `createTable(ignoreAlreadyExists)`

-After you have called all the ensure methods that you would like (or setThroughput methods), you can call createTable to try and create the table.
+After you have called all the index methods that you would like (or setThroughput methods), you can call createTable to try and create the table.
 If the table already exists, an error is thrown and a new table is not created.
 If the table does not exist, the method should create your table and will return immediately.
 It will be up to you to ensure that you do not make any calls to the table until it is in the active state.
 The amount of time it will take is dependent upon the size of table throughput you are requesting.
 You can use isTableActive() to figure out if a table is active.

 ```javascript
 /**